jevansbio/MajorTrackR/README.md

 the original “destroyed” community.
 MajorTrack will not recover destroyed communities even if they have the same membership.

-A couple of communities exist only for a single timestep (bright pink in timestep 3, light green in timestep 4, dark red in timestep 5).
-The emergence of these dynamic communities is dependant on the history parameter.
+A couple of communities exist only for a single timestep (purple in timestep 2, light green in timestep 4, dark red in timestep 5).
+The emergence of these dynamic communities is dependent on the history parameter.
 Take a look at the same analysis run with a longer history parameter.